SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

-                            Based on which transition was selected when Begin Transition was called, the switch statement then decides which actual effect it called.&nbsp; I have included on here in this example but the sample has several more (mainly from Shawn;s sample but I have added one myself to imitate the Page Flipping animation used primarily on the phone).&nbsp; You could even call several effects if you wished, especially if you are multi-sampling or doing any kind of alpha / additive blending in the effect.
+                            Based on which transition was selected when Begin Transition was called, the switch statement then decides which actual effect it called.
+I have included on here in this example but the sample has several more (mainly from Shawn;s sample but I have added one myself to imitate the Page Flipping animation used primarily on the phone).
+You could even call several effects if you wished, especially if you are multi-sampling or doing any kind of alpha / additive blending in the effect.